ccdxc/sw/dol/apulu/test/networking/local2igw/test.md

         On the DUT VPCs, subnets, VNICs, local mappings, remote mappings, route tables, tunnels, nexthops, security groups and policies are configured.

-#1 IPv4 UDP VLAN tagged packet:
+#1 IPv4/6 VLAN tagged packet:
     Trigger:
-    IPV4 UDP packet with VLAN tag is sent to NAPLES SIM via host interface.
+        IPv4/6 packet with VLAN tag is sent to NAPLES SIM via host interface.

     Expectation:
         a) A VXLAN header is added to the incoming packet and sent out on one of the uplink ports.
         b) The VNI info is taken from VPC.
         c) Source and destination for the outer ipv4 header is taken from device and tunnel respectively.
         d) Source and destination MAC for the outer eth header is taken from the uplink port and tunnel respectively.

-#2 IPv4 UDP VLAN tagged packet with SNAT enabled:
+#2 IPv4/6 VLAN tagged packet with SNAT enabled:
+    Setup:
+        a) A tunnel object with NAT enabled is selected.
+        b) A localmapping object with public IP configured is selected.

     Trigger:
-    IPV4 UDP packet with VLAN tag is sent to NAPLES SIM via host interface.
+        IPv4/6 packet with VLAN tag is sent to NAPLES SIM via host interface.

     Expectation:
         a) Source address of the incoming packet is swapped with public IP from local mapping.
         b) A VXLAN header is added to the incoming packet and sent out on one of the uplink ports.
         c) The VNI info is taken from VPC.
         d) Source and destination for the outer ipv4 header is taken from device and tunnel respectively.
         e) Source and destination MAC for the outer eth header is taken from the uplink port and tunnel respectively.